‘Note bandi’ should be given a befitting reply says Akhilesh Yadav

 "I want to alert you about the Congress also.
 It is a party which ditches.
 Like the BJP, the Congress believes in threatening its political rivals.
 We don't do politics of threats," Yadav said.

-He asked people to give a befitting reply to Bharatiya Janata Party's "note bandi" (demonetisation), which he said had ruined the economy, with "vote bandi".
+He asked people to give a befitting reply to Bharatiya Janata Party (BJP)'s "note bandi" (demonetisation), which he said had ruined the economy, with "vote bandi".